Thanos Grigoriou of Phase speaks to NE:MM ahead of the band’s Music Lounge, Stockton gig on 16th May 2015

 Now for the question my Editor had pondered; Newcastle isn’t always the number one choice for bands to set up camp as a band.
 Although the local scene is in a flux at the moment with some really great bands popping up, what made Phase choose Newcastle as a base over traditional locations (London, Manchester etc)?

-“Everybody I know in London was telling us that we must be crazy for seeking artistic asylum in Newcastle and how nothing happens there and so on.
-But we don’t regret it at all… we love the place to bits.
-You need to be able to live in the place you are based and London is horrible for that.
-Newcastle is nothing like they want to depict it.
-And there’s much more to it than the Geordie shore culture.”
+“Everybody I know in London was telling us that we must be crazy for seeking artistic asylum in Newcastle and how nothing happens here.
+But we don’t regret it at all.
+We love the place to bits.
+You need to be able to live in the place you are based in and London is not a place we feel we could do that.
+Newcastle is nothing like people imagine it to be.
+And there’s so much more to it than the Geordie shore culture.”

-Thanos expanded, “The scene has great potential, and it can become really vibrant soon… All it takes is more outlets like yours giving opportunities to bands, band’s befriending other bands and so on…”
+Thanos expanded, “The scene has great potential, and it can become really vibrant soon.
+All it takes is more outlets like yours, giving opportunities to artists to reach an audience, also bands befriending other bands and so on.”

 I wondered if Thanos had any recommendations for Greek music that may not have made it to these shores?

 “Greek bands are doing alright lately in contrast to what was predominantly happening back there in the 90’s.
-Rebetiko is the equivalent to the black blues created out from the struggle day to day life was to the artist’s environment… Our favourite rock acts are Trypes, Giannis Agelakas and Xaxakes but given the weight the lyrics have as opposed to the music, I wouldn’t recommend it to non-greek speakers!”
+Rebetiko is the equivalent to the black blues created out from the struggle day to day life was in the artists’ environment.
+Our favourite rock acts are Trypes, Giannis Agelakas and Xaxakes but given the weight the lyrics have as opposed to the music, I wouldn’t recommend it to non-greek speakers!”

 The band have a Stockton date looming.
 I wondered what was the favourite show Phase had played?
 And had there been any disastrous gigs?

-“Oh boy… we had a few disastrous ones… the worse in general are those where you don’t get to touch anyone as they’re not open and receptive enough, being unique enough we were struggling since day one to find a niche, and we made some really un-matching team ups being desperate to take our material out.
+“Oh boy!
+We did have a few disastrous ones.
+The worse in general are those where you don’t get to touch anyone if they’re not open and receptive enough.
+Being different enough we were struggling since day one to find a niche, and we made some really un-matching gig and festival line-ups being desperate to perform our material live.
 Once we opened for an epic power metal band having people in animal skins and chain-mail booing at us for being so mellow I guess.”
-Thanos recalled a happier occasion too’ “The best one to date is playing in a venue in the center of old Damascus in Syria and it has multiple significance to us.”
+Thanos recalled a happier occasion too’ “The best one to date is playing in a venue in the center of old Damascus in Syria and that has a multidimesional significance for us.”
 Indeed that 2011 gig made the band became only the second rock act after Gorillaz to play Damascus.

 Well it may not be Damascus but Stockton on Tees is the band’s next port of call on 16th May so if you like your rock just a touch the lighter side of heavy why not head down and check out Thanos and the band.